laytenter/Insider-London/_tours/london/cultural-experiences/famous-ghosts-and-infamous-murders.md

 **On this tour you will**:

-* Squeeze through one of London’s **narrowest alleyways**.
+* Squeeze through one of London’s **narrowest alleyways**
-* Visit one of London’s many plague pits and one of the city’s earliest leper hospitals.
+* Visit one of London’s many plague pits and one of the city’s earliest leper hospitals
-* Discover ghost behind a frighteningly tight Victorian bolero jacket.
+* Discover ghost behind a frighteningly tight Victorian bolero jacket
-* Venture down a **tunnel so haunted** that our Insider tour guides may not even be brave enough to walk down it…
+* Venture down a **tunnel so haunted** that our Insider tour guides may not even be brave enough to walk down it
-* Learn about **the murder mystery** that gripped Londoners long before Jack the Ripper came on the scene.
+* Learn about **the murder mystery** that gripped Londoners long before Jack the Ripper came on the scene
-* Explore the hidden alleys which became prime locations for films such as **Harry Potter**.
+* Explore the hidden alleys which became prime locations for films such as **Harry Potter**

 {% include findoutmore.html title="Ghost Tour" %}